awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-snapshots.md

    curl -XPOST 'domain-endpoint/_snapshot/repository-name/snapshot-name/_restore'
    ```

-   Due to special permissions on the OpenSearch Dashboards and fine\-grained access control indices, attempts to restore all indexes might fail, especially if you try to restore from an automated snapshot\.
+   Due to special permissions on the OpenSearch Dashboards and fine\-grained access control indexes, attempts to restore all indexes might fail, especially if you try to restore from an automated snapshot\.
 The following example restores just one index, `my-index`, from `2020-snapshot` in the `cs-automated` snapshot repository:

    ```
    curl -XPOST 'domain-endpoint/_snapshot/cs-automated/2020-snapshot/_restore' -d '{"indices": "my-index"}' -H 'Content-Type: application/json'
    ```

-   Alternately, you might want to restore all indexes *except* the Dashboards and fine\-grained access control indices:
+   Alternately, you might want to restore all indexes *except* the Dashboards and fine\-grained access control indexes:

    ```
    curl -XPOST 'domain-endpoint/_snapshot/cs-automated/2020-snapshot/_restore' -d '{"indices": "-.kibana*,-.opendistro*"}' -H 'Content-Type: application/json'
    ```

 **Note**
 If not all primary shards were available for the indexes involved, a snapshot might have a `state` of `PARTIAL`\.
 This value indicates that data from at least one shard wasn't stored successfully\.
-You can still restore from a partial snapshot, but you might need to use older snapshots to restore any missing indices\.
+You can still restore from a partial snapshot, but you might need to use older snapshots to restore any missing indexes\.

 ## Deleting manual snapshots<a name="managedomains-snapshot-delete"></a>